 Blue Heron Farms

 We are eternally grateful to Blue Heron for being the one place where, week after week, we can be certain of getting cilantro roots.
 Cilantro roots are a critical ingredient in many Thai curries, soups and stir-fries.
-In Kasma’s weeklong advanced classes, she may need a couple cups of cilantro roots for various dishes over the week: thankfully we can get them at Blue Heron.
+In Kasma’s advanced classes she often needs cilantro roots for various dishes: thankfully we can get them at Blue Heron.
 I’ve also bought their carrots and other greens.
 This summer they also have had a beautiful selection of flowers.
 Unfortunately, they take a break in the winter months: we miss them.

 Happy Boy Farms